piepdx/pie-cookbook/notes/outline.md

 				75. Hackathons
 		76. Main course (Accelerator)
 			77. Culture/brand of the accelerator
+				78. Have a thesis
+					79. You don't have to be married to it forever and it can change as often as you want.
+But you need one.
+Your thesis can be defined by market dynamics, community trends, the expertise of your mentors, the success of your startups, the desires of your patron, or any combination thereof.
+					80. At PIE, we hit upon the fact that we were really good at accelerating platforms and enabling technology.
+Why did we get good at this?
+There were any number of reasons.
+						81. Portland has a culture of platforms and enabling technologies
+						82. We inherited the culture of the agency itself moreso than the cultures of the agency's clients.
+						83. Our mentors had expertise in building platforms.
+						84. Our startups happened to be focused on platforms.
+						85. The risk tolerance profile for the Portland community favored platforms and enabling technologies over consumer plays because the perceived risks and challenges are lesser.
+						86. We started PIE just as both the SaaS and mobile markets were exploding
 				78. Setting expectations
 				79. Communicating expectations
 			78. Time period